Skip to content

 Trap #1 - Using the Wrong Wage Determination

 Using the wrong wage determination can leave your company responsible for back wages.
-GCs should always obtain the prevailing wage determination from the contract documents or the contracting officer representing the project’s contracting agency.
+GCs should always obtain the prevailing wage determination from the contract documents or the project’s contracting officer.
+If they have questions about prevailing wages or need wages for a trade not specified in the wage determination, they should submit a Request for Information/Clarification (RFI/RFC) to the project’s contracting officer and receive a written response.
+One should never make assumptions about prevailing wages.

 Trap #2 - Not Accounting for Suppliers